skellis46/finger-pointing-moon/case-for-support.md

 -- points to my research know-how but not knowing specifically those ways.
 To be adaptive.

-The aim of _Finger Pointing Moon_ is to directly examine the margins and intersections of intrinsic and extrinsic epistemics in body-based practice.
+The aim of _Finger Pointing Moon_ is to use a range of methods -- name them -- to examine the margins and intersections of intrinsic and extrinsic epistemics in body-based practice.

-practice-research to directly address practice-research's fundamental, long-standing and most controversial epistemic question: **What and how do we understand differently as a consequence of practice-research?**[^sh]

 as both research method and case-study: see LessWrong about hierarchy of evidence: [lesswrong.com/posts/A6AoB2t4NgGGuiFjX/hierarchy-of-evidence](https://www.lesswrong.com/posts/A6AoB2t4NgGGuiFjX/hierarchy-of-evidence)